Don’t be one of those people using one bitcoin address. Learn better practices here.

 Hopefully now you have a better idea of how to set up and take donations in a more privacy conscious way, and you’re avoiding the problem of address re use.

-If you want guidance on running your bitcoin node, join a Ministry of Nodes Webinar here.
+If you want guidance on running your bitcoin node, consult us.